idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 ##### View Documentation

 Documentation exists as part of the binary installation process.
-You can access documentation by instructing your favorite web browser to open the index.html file.
+You can access documentation by instructing your favorite web browser to open the `index.html` file.
-We have made finding the location of this file via an environment variable, prefix with the NCRC application name:
+We have made finding the location of this file easier via an environment variable, prefixed with the NCRC application name:

 ```bash
 $> conda activate bison